 About the Author/Sobre el autor

-Robert Rosen is the author of Nowhere Man: The Final Days of John Lennon, an international bestseller that's been translated into six languages.
-His investigative memoir, Beaver Street: A History of Modern Pornography, was published worldwide by Headpress and received critical acclaim across the cultural spectrum, from Vanity Fair to academic journals to Adult Video News.
-Over the course of his career, he's edited pornographic magazines and an underground newspaper, written speeches for the Secretary of the Air Force, and been awarded a Hugo Boss poetry prize.
+Robert Rosen is the author of Nowhere Man: The Final Days of John Lennon, an international bestseller that's been translated into many languages.
+His latest book, Bobby in Naziland: A Tale of Flatbush, is a memoir about growing up in Brooklyn in the 1950s and 60s, surrounded by Auschwitz survivors and W.W.
+II vets.
+His investigative memoir, Beaver Street: A History of Modern Pornography, received critical acclaim across the cultural spectrum, from Vanity Fair to academic journals to Adult Video News.
+Over the course of his career, he's edited pornographic magazines and an underground newspaper, written speeches for the Secretary of the Air Force, and was awarded a Hugo Boss poetry prize.
 Rosen's work has appeared in publications all over the world, including The Independent (U.K.), Uncut (U.K.), Erotic Review (U.K.), Mother Jones, The Soho Weekly News, La Repubblica (Italy), Dagospia (Italy), VSD (France), Proceso (Mexico), Reforma (Mexico), and El Heraldo (Colombia).

 Robert Rosen es el autor de Nowhere Man: Los últimos días de John Lennon, un best seller internacional que ha sido traducido a seis lenguas.
 Sus memorias de investigación, Beaver Street: Una historia de la pornografía moderna, fueron publicadas con aclamación de la crítica en los E.U. y el Reino Unido por Headpress.
 En el transcurso de una carrera diversa, ha editado revistas pornográficas y un periódico clandestino, discursos escritos por el Secretario de la Fuerza Aérea, y se le ha otorgado el premio de poesía Hugo Boss.
 La obra de Rosen ha aparecido en publicaciones de todo el mundo, incluyendo The Independent (R.U.), Uncut (R.U.), Erotic Review (R.U.), Mother Jones, The Soho Weekly News, La Repubblica (Italia), Dagospia (Italia), VSD (Francia), Proceso (México), Reforma (México), y El Heraldo (Colombia).